hardyyb2/react-templates/CONTRIBUTING.md

   ### 🎉👍 Congratulations 🎉👍, your code would now serve as a strong foundation for others, upon which they can build their apps much easily and faster.

+  > Note - **Don't forget** to increment the repo version in package.json according to the changes you make, [know about SemVer](https://www.geeksforgeeks.org/introduction-semantic-versioning/)

+## Styleguides

-## How To Commit
+### How To Commit

-As already mentioned follow the commit rules in each individual repo.
-If not mentioned follow the pattern below :
+As already mentioned before, please follow the commit rules described in each individual repo, if not mentioned follow the pattern below
+:

 - Start with what has the commit achieved i.e. fixed, refactored, styled etc. in uppercase letters inside square brackets.
 Some of them being (but not limited to) :